Are Online Casinos Legal?

 Italy

-flag italyOnline casinos can legally provide their services to Italian players as long as they have acquired a valid license from the local authorities.
-Interactive gambling activities within the country are overseen and controlled by the Autonomous Administration of the State Monopolies which is also the one to issue the licenses.
+flag italyOnline casinos can legally provide their services to Italian players as long as they have acquired a valid licence from the local authorities.
+Interactive gambling activities within the country are overseen and controlled by the Autonomous Administration of the State Monopolies, which is also the one to issue the licences.
 One of the requirements licensees should meet is to be based in a country which is a member state of the European Union.
 The taxes operators are expected to pay depend on the type of gambling activity they provide.
 Italian players can legally engage in a variety of interactive gaming activities, including virtual casino games, online bingo, poker, lotteries, and sports betting.

 Portugal